mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 documentation, many practical examples, and a large community.

-NUBO provides a Gaussian process for off-the-shelf use with a constant mean function and a Matern 5/2 covariance kernel that due to its flexibility is especially suited for practical optimisation [#Snoek2012]_.
+NUBO provides a Gaussian process for off-the-shelf use with a constant mean function and a Matern 5/2 covariance kernel that, due to its flexibility, is especially suited for practical optimisation [#Snoek2012]_.
 A tutorial on how to implement a custom Gaussian process to use with NUBO can be found in the examples section.
 For more complex models we recommend consulting the